 In recognition of its Bicentennial in 2019, Colgate launched the Bicentennial Landscape Project.
 The project is responsible for the new plantings of 200 trees on the iconic Academic Quad, Residential Quad, and surrounding areas, restoring tree cover to deforested locations on the campus.

 This is the first phase in a broader landscape planning and renewal initiative to sustain and strengthen our natural and built environments.
-Sustainable practices will be at the heart of this renewal.
+Sustainable practices is at the heart of this renewal.